 Specific Completion Date

 Whilst an investment company can relay projected completion timeframes and updates from developers, in some cases progression is simply beyond control, COVID-19 or extreme weather being prime examples.
-So just consider that when buying off-plan there is always a slim chance of a delay, all be it mitigated by going with an experienced developer and construction company, in our cases we typically add a few months onto the projected completion date to be on the safe side.
+So just consider that when buying off-plan there is always a slim chance of a delay, all be it mitigated by going with an experienced developer and construction company.
+We typically add a few months onto the projected completion date to be on the safe side.

-This is a big factor that some investment firms overlook, you may be financially and practically well suited to off-plan property investment but if your general thought process includes worrying and affects your day to day quality of life, then of course you shouldn’t invest in off-plan property to save 10-15%.
-There is no point investing and then worrying for the next 6, 9 or 12 months.
+This is a big factor that some investment firms overlook, you may be financially and practically well suited to off-plan property investment but if your general thought process includes worrying and affects your day to day quality of life, then, of course, you shouldn’t invest in off-plan property to save 10-15%.
+There is no point in investing and then worrying for the next 6, 9 or 12 months.
 So in general, if you are very risk-averse then we suggest sticking to an investment without construction risk, no matter how good it looks on paper.

-Potential to Flip?
+Potential To Flip?

 When purchasing off-plan, the right property can present the opportunity to flip.
 What do we mean by this?
-When you buy a property off-plan, you will most likely pay a discounted price compared to what it would be worth if the property was built and complete.
+When you buy a property off-plan, you will most likely pay a discounted price compared to what it would be worth if the property were built and complete.
 So, let’s say you secure a property now for £200,000 and in 24 months’ time, before completion, it is re-valued at £250,000.
 If you then sell it, you will have made a £50,000 gross profit from just putting down your initial deposit e.g. less any costs.
 This is an extreme example and that would be a phenomenal return, but it does demonstrate how you can profit from a low cash outlay and limited risk exposure of the deposit but still benefit from the capital growth on the entire property value.

 While this is potentially a lucrative strategy, we do not advise this to be your only exit strategy as it is market dependent and comes with risk.
 You should always factor in the option that you will have to hold the property and rent it out so make sure those numbers work for you, and of course, choosing a genuinely discounted project is crucial, so be sure to do your research.

-Beat the Bank
+Beat The Bank

-If you want to discuss it with an experienced Investment Consultant then feel free to reach out to us on +44(0)203 627 3987 or via [email protected] and we can run through your plans, work out if it’s best suited for you and look at live projects across key UK cities.
+If you want to discuss it with an experienced Investment Consultant then feel free to reach out to us at +44(0)203 627 3987 or via [email protected] and we can run through your plans, work out if it’s best suited for you and look at live projects across key UK cities.